reallyreadit/blog/_posts/2021-08-08-why-I-joined-readup.markdown

 The writing is on the wall.
 Readers and potential readers need Readup to reconnect with deep reading, with inspiring and challenging thoughts.
 Independent writers need Readup to build a sustainable income, automatically.
 The journalism industry needs Readup to absolve itself from a dwindling traditional reading market and sketchy clickbait.

-A good friend said in a call recently, *Readup is on the right side of history*.
-And I'm absolutely thrilled and honoured that I can contribute to shape that history!
+On a recent phone call, a of mine said, "Readup is on the right side of history."
+I agree.
+And I'm thrilled and honoured that I can contribute to shape that history!

 If you're not on Readup yet, get the app!